 But Judas also seems to have begun or at least made popular, the belief in a bodily resurrection and rewards in heaven for those who died in the Holy War.
-Such a doctrine was helpful because the warriors knew they were on a suicide mission and most would be martyrs.
-While I Maccabees recorded the war from the warrior’s viewpoint, again, it is II Maccabees who adds a new dimension to the war…resurrection.
+Such a doctrine was helpful because the warriors knew they were on a suicide mission, and most would die.
+II Maccabees adds a new dimension to the war…resurrection. ￼

 And the noble Judas exhorted the people to keep themselves free from sin…he also took a collection, amounting to two thousand silver drachmas, each man contributing, and sent it to Jerusalem to provide a sin offering, acting very finely and properly in taking account of the resurrection.
 For if he had not expected that those who had fallen would rise again, it would have been superfluous and foolish to pray for the dead; or if it was for the splendid regard destined for those who fall asleep in godliness, it was a holy and pious thought.
 Therefore he made atonement for the dead, so that they might be set free from their sin.
 II Maccabees 12:42-45